mhr320/zob_hawc/README.md

 TODO:
-- Fix "Checkbox" validation on registration page.
-Not currently validating
-	* is tied to routes/user.js where validation occurs
-	* setup email
+- setup email
-	* when user digitally signs waiver, send email to user,admin email
+- when user digitally signs waiver, send email to user,admin email
 	* consider parsing waiver with signature into pdf file for email